 - Spring semester: October 1

-The first class requires one half-day on campus.
-There is one required clinical, which requires students to complete approximately 135 hours.
-This clinical can usually be arranged close to where students live.
+The first class requires one half-day orientation.
+There is one required clinical, which requires students to complete approximately 60 hours.
+This clinical experience is arranged by the student.

 Program Learning Outcomes

 Each academic program at UW-Madison has student learning outcomes that describe what students are expected to know or be able to do upon completion of the program.
 The BSN program’s learning outcomes are listed in The Guide.